NBANDROIDTEAM/NBANDROID-V2/README.md

 This project aims to stabilize and update the discontinued Netbeans IDE plugin NBANDROID.
 The current version supports Netbeans 8.1 and 8.2

+**Many thanks to Radim Kubacki, the creator of the first NBANDROID!**</br>

 What Works:
 * Code Assistance
 * Build
 * Run
 * Debug
 * Android emulator
+* SDK Platform manager
+* SDK Tools manager

 What Dont works:
+* SDK Platform manager - Integration to Gradle build system
-* SDK Manager - first open project in Android studio to download Android platform
+* SDK Manager - Update sites configuration
 * AVD Manager
 * we currently have no Visual Layout Editor
 * and many other things